Need to check your symptoms?

 However, this does not mean you can give consent on their behalf.

 On the other hand, if you have a ‘legal power of attorney’ for a person (such as a close relative) you can then provide consent on their behalf

-If an individual without a legal power of attorney is unable to provide consent; for example they
+Suppose a situation arises where an individual without legal power of attorney cannot provide consent.
+For example, they

-then the doctors who are caring for the individual will make decisions in their own best interest.
+Then the doctors caring for the individual will make decisions in their best interest.

 If there are clear differences between the parties, it is time to involve the courts.

 Your consent can only be to a specific procedure.

 Ideally, your consent is written.

 This means you sign a document stating what you understand and what your doctors explain about the operation.